From the help for Tune Smithy

 upper lower both closest

 You can also enter an entire scale in the Scale box.
-When you click the button, the most accurate ratio for each entry gets shown in the Ratios box.
-Then scroll down this page to see the successive ratio approximations for each scale degree to see all the other ratios found for each entry on the way.
+If there is more than one entry, only the most accurate ratio for each entry gets shown in the Ratios box.
+However, you can then scroll down this page to see the successive ratio approximations for each scale degree to see all the other ratios found for each entry.

-You can also use this applet to convert an entire scale from cents to hertz and back, or to n-et notation and back.
+You can also use this applet to convert an entire scale betweenn the various notations.
 Enter the entire scale into the Scale box as before, then change the selection for the notation.
 Choose how many decimal places you want to see.
 Values in hertz are shown with two extra decimal places, and decimals are shown with four extra decimal places.
 When converting to n-et, the tolerance is used a tenth of the tolerance selected for the scale results.
 All n-ets are checked up to 1200-et, and the best one used.

 The n-et notation works like this: 7//17 means the 7th degree of seventeen equal temperament - so this is short for .
-1200 * (7/17) cents.
-Another way of thinking about it is that 7//17 is an interval of seven seventeenths of an octave (so for instance the tritone is 1//2).
-It looks like a ratio but is actually a quick way of entering n-ets.
+7/17 * 1200 cents.
+So - a fractional mutliple of 1200 cents.

 Set the tolerance to the minimum difference you want between the ratio and the cents value.
 Note that if you set the max quotient high, and the tolerance low, then the calculation will be slow, - this script isn't particularly speedy as it goes through the quotients one at a time testing them all.
 Also, it is written in javascript, which is a slow language because it is "interpreted" (each instruction gets parsed every time it is used, rather than it all being done at once in advance of the calculation in a separate build step when the program gets made)..